drunkenbtterfly/task-5-pbi-btpns/README.md

-# Project-Based Intern: BTPN Syariah Fullstack Developer Project Based Internship Program
+# Project-Based Intern: BTPN Syariah Fullstack Developer

 ## Description
 This is a simple Rest-API created using GO-Language as a VIX Full Stack Developer final project collection.
 Users can login, register, logout, view user list, update user data, and delete user data.
 In addition, users can view a list of profile photos, add photos, edit profile photos, and delete profile photos.